 Why Does A Cockapoo Coat Colour Fade?

-The fading gene typically affects black, brown, and red Poodles; however, when the gene is passed to a Cockapoo puppy, the fading gene affects them regardless of their coat color.
+The fading gene typically affects black, brown, and red Poodles; however, when the gene is passed to a Cockapoo puppy, it affects them regardless of their coat colour.

-If it’s a reason for concern having a dog whose coat colour fades, the best way forward is to ensure you meet the Poodle parent.
+If you are concerned about having a dog whose coat colour fades, the best way forward is to ensure you meet the Poodle parent.
 If their coat has faded, then they probably carry the gene.

 How Does Fading Affect The Apricot Cockapoo?

-By the time they’re adults, apricot Cockapoos will usually be a white or cream color.
+By the time they’re adults, apricot Cockapoos will usually be white or cream.
 The ears and muzzle of apricot Cockapoos can often retain their natural colouring.

 Can You Prevent Your Apricot Cockapoo From Fading?

-As mentioned, there’s no way you can prevent your Cockapoo’s coat from fading, whatever their coat colour.
+As mentioned, there’s no way you can prevent your Cockapoo’s coat from fading, whatever its coat colour.